 Following a recipe with clear-cut directions and proven results gives you a sense of power and allows you to feel like you are the captain of a ship sailing on smooth waters.
 You can craft something beautiful, delicious, comforting, and perfect.

 “If the activity is defined as personally rewarding or giving a sense of accomplishment or pleasure, or even seeing the pleasure of that pumpkin bread with chocolate chips making someone else happy, then it could improve a sense of well-being,”

 says Jacqueline Gollan, associate professor of psychiatry and behavioral sciences at Northwestern University Feinberg School of Medicine in Chicago, in an article for the Wall Street Journal.

 - The Sharing

-With social distancing, now isn’t the time to share food in gatherings with friends.
-But, sharing with your family and friends – even mailing them care packages – and seeing their smiles can do the trick.
-If you don’t have anyone to bake for right now, you could even make treats for your dog!
+Sharing your baked goods with your family and friends – even mailing them care packages – and seeing their smiles can do the trick.
+If you don’t have anyone to bake for right now, you could even make homemade dog treats!

 - The Doctor Says So

 Did you know that in some hospitals and centers for rehabilitation, baking is used as an important tool for the healing and coping process?
 If professionals believe in and use baking as a therapeutic treatment, we can all be thrilled that it’s something we can do in our homes!